ttytm/osdialog-odin/README.md

 ## Installation

-1. Add it as a submodule in your Odin git project
+1. Add it as a submodule to your Odin Git project

    ```sh
    # <projects-path>/your-awesome-odin-project